mechpen/toolbox/README.md

 To run bcc:

-`docker run --rm -it --privileged -v /sys:/sys -v /dev:/dev -v /lib/modules:/lib/modules mechpen/toolbox /bin/bash`
+`docker run --rm -it --privileged -v /sys:/sys -v /dev:/dev -v /lib/modules:/lib/modules -v /usr/src:/usr/src mechpen/toolbox /bin/bash`

 Or run it as a k8s pod with privileged and the volume mounts.